 In Avatar The Last Airbender, Zuko (before his "World of Cardboard" Speech) believes that his psychotic father somehow made him stronger, despite the fact that said father burned Zuko's face and banished him for speaking out of turn.
 Zuko says this in the first season: "I don't want luck, I don't need it.
 I've always had to fight and struggle.
 It's made me strong, it's made me who I am."
 It's made clear, though, that a lot of his pride at his past is him lying to himself, as he doesn't want to acknowledge that Ozai is evil.

-Similar to the above example with Megatron, many gladiators came to embrace the lifestyle and adoration of the crowd.
+Many gladiators came to embrace the lifestyle and adoration of the crowd.
 If such a thing existed today, (or if they allowed such to compete in the NFL) it would be similar to a prison football team wanting life in prison because of all the fans they get by actually being the prison's football team.